zanminkian/git-validator/README.md

 {
   "scripts": {
     "postinstall": "git-validator install",
-    "check-style": "git-validator", // Run this to check the whole project code style "check-style:update": "git-validator -wf" // Run this to check the whole project code style and update automatically }
+    "style": "git-validator", // Run this to check the whole project code style "style:apply": "git-validator -wf" // Run this to check the whole project code style and apply automatically }
 }
 ```